Chang and Eng Bunker: Conflicts on tour

 Relations between the twins and the Coffins strained beginning in January 1831 when Abel's wife, Susan Coffin, upset the twins by refusing their requests.
 Chang and Eng then started asking Harris to send letters pleading their cases.
 In one instance, Mrs. Coffin refused the twins an additional $3 per week to feed their horse, a refusal the twins compared to clipping a bird's wings and saying, "Now you may fly if you wish".
 Harris first maintained a distinction between his and the twins' point of view but eventually wrote using their voice and had them sign their names, "Chang Eng".

 Abel Coffin left for Asia in late 1831 and planned to return to America by January 1832.
 After January passed, the twins' relations with Mrs. Coffin broke down completely, the twins regularly asking when Abel Coffin would return.
 They hoped to be free from commitment to the Coffins on their 21st birthday (in May 1832), as Abel had once promised.
 They also worried that, should he never return, they would remain in permanent limbo between contract and freedom.
 They began also to think that Mrs. Coffin was "deceitful and greedy" as they learned of the Coffins' management practices.

 For instance, Mrs. Coffin had encouraged them to perform when they were sick.
-During one trip, the Coffins had paid full fare for themselves but booked the twins into steerage, listing them as servants, and lied then to them when they were questioned.
+During one trip, the Coffins had paid full fare for themselves but booked the twins into steerage, listing them as servants, and lied to them when they were questioned.
 And the twins learned that Mrs. Coffin was willing to pay a higher wage only for a certain attendant, not the one whom the twins preferred.
 They jointly came to believe that Mrs. Coffin "had misled me".